Contains the active ingredient zolpidem tartrate

 Tell your doctor as soon as possible if you notice any of the following.
 These may be serious side effects and you may need

 unexpected changes in behaviour, such as anger, aggression or rage, worsened insomnia, nightmares, confusion, agitation, restlessness,

-irritability, stimulation, excitement, hallucinations, delusions and other forms of unwanted behaviour
+irritability, stimulation, excitement, hallucinations, delusions, suicidal thoughts or attempts, and other forms of unwanted

 sleep walking, driving motor vehicles and other unusual, and on some occasions, dangerous behaviours whilst apparently asleep.